premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-08-13-the-dolphin-sergio-bambaren-michele-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2010-08-13
 title: The Dolphin - Story of a Dreamer
-date: 2010-08-13
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Dolphin - Story Of A Dreamer